The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: Introduction and main results

 \subsection{Highest-weight representations}

 The spectral theory of $\bL_0$ and $\bar{\bL}_0$ leads to the introduction of a family of operators $(\bL_n^\lambda,\bar{\bL}^\lambda_n)_{n\in\Z}$ indexed by $\lambda\in\C$, which are densely defined operators on $L^2(\nu^\#)$.
+See \eqref{eq:op_lambda} for the precise definition.
 They have a simple analytic description \eqref{eq:op_lambda} and can be defined more abstractly by the conjugation of the representations $(\bL_n,\bar{\bL}_n)_{n\in\Z}$ with a certain operator introduced in Section~\ref{subsec:level_operators} (see \eqref{E:cP_lambda}).
 For each $\lambda\in\C$, the commutation relations are preserved by this conjugation (Lemma~\ref{lem:commutations_lambda}), so we get two commuting Virasoro representations $(\bL_n^\lambda,\bar{\bL}_n^\lambda)_{n\in\Z}$ with central charge $c_\rM$.
 The relevance of these operators (Proposition \ref{lem:commutations_lambda}) is that

-In other words, the constant function $\ind$ is a highest-weight state of weight $\lambda$ for these representations.
+where $\ind$ is the constant function $f \in \cE \mapsto 1$.
+In other words, $\ind$ is a highest-weight state of weight $\lambda$ for these representations.
 We are going to use this property to define highest-weight representations, but we first need to introduce some notations.

 \textbf{Integer partitions and polynomials.} We can represent an integer partition by a sequence $\bk=(k_m)_{m\in\N^*}\in\N^{\N^*}$ containing only finitely many non-zero terms, where the number partitioned by $\bk$ is $|\bk|=\sum_{m=1}^\infty mk_m$.
 For $N \ge 0$, we denote by $\cT$ (resp. $\cT_N$) the set of all integer partitions (resp. the set of partitions of $N$).
 By convention, $\cT_0 = \{\varnothing\}$ where $\varnothing = (0,0,0,\dots)$ denotes the empty partition.
 For every $\bk,\tilde{\bk}\in\cT$, we define the monomial